davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/atoms/index.md

 [URIs](#uris) | [Query Parameters](#query-parameters) | [Sample Output](#sample-output)

-URIs with /atoms support the following use cases
+URIs with /atoms support the following use cases:

 *  Retrieve atoms of a UMLS concept (CUI).
 *  Retrieve atoms of a source-asserted identifier or code.